benoit-nexthop/sccache/docs/TranslationUnitStats.md

 - **Preprocessing time**: How long it took to preprocess the file
 - **Compilation time**: How long it took to compile the file
 - **Distributed compilation**: Whether the compilation was distributed to a remote server
+- **Server**: The IP:port of the remote server used for distributed compilation (only present for distributed builds)
 - **Retry count**: For distributed compilations with `retry_on_busy` enabled, how many retry attempts were needed
 - **Timestamp**: When the compilation occurred